ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 ## Caution in liver and kidney impairment

-Which is **not** a recommendation in preventing adverse effects in liver and kidney impairment?
+Which is **NOT** a recommendation in preventing adverse effects in liver and kidney impairment?

 [(x)] avoid using opioids
 [( )] increase dosing interval